nguredavid/printf/README.md

-this is a printf project with Victor
+this is a printf project with Victor Ng'etich